rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 command line.

-We're going to write a function named `grep` that takes our search term and the text to search and procudes a list of search results.
+We're going to write a function named `grep` that takes our search term and the text to search and produces a list of search results.
 Let's remove that `println!` from `run` (and from *src/main.rs* as well, as we don't really need those anymore either), and call the new `grep` function with the options we've collected.
 We'll add a placeholder implementation of the function for now, and